moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 #    - If your plugin has Behat features, then Behat will be setup.
 #    - If your plugin has unit tests, then PHPUnit will be setup.
   - moodle-plugin-ci install
+# Start Selenium Standalone server with Chrome/Firefox installed.
+If you
+# prefer to run Behat tests with Chrome profile (see Behat step details below),
+# use selenium/standalone-chrome:3 image instead.
+If you don't run Behat tests,
+# this step is not needed.
+  - docker run -d -p 127.0.0.1:4444:4444 --net=host -v /dev/shm:/dev/shm -v $HOME/build/moodle:$HOME/build/moodle selenium/standalone-firefox:2.53.1
+# Optional sleep interval, this is important if you run Behat tests as the first
+# step after docker instance creation - in some cases Selenium server might
+# not be ready yet, which will result in failure.
+  - sleep 10

 # This lists steps that are run for the purposes of testing.
 Any of
 # these steps can be re-ordered or removed to your liking.
 And of